-1. Read the working definition of the flipped classroom below:
+1. Read our working definition of the flipped classroom:

-Flipped learning is a pedagogical approach in which first contact with new material moves from the group learning space to the individual learning space in the form of structured activity, and the resulting group space is a dynamic interactive learning environment in which the educator guides students as they apply concepts and engage creatively in the subject (Talbert, 2017, p.
+Flipped learning is a pedagogical approach in which first contact with new material moves from the group learning space to the individual learning space in the form of structured activity, and the resulting group space is a dynamic interactive learning environment in which the educator guides students as they apply concepts and engage creatively in the subject (Talbert, pg.
 20).